 Most supermarkets now have a 'Free From' aisle where you can usually find speciality vegan products.
 Some also have additional refrigerated and frozen 'Free From' sections for meat and dairy substitutes.
 Thanks to Animal Aid's #MarkItVegan campaign, all major UK supermarkets have committed to clearly and consistently labelling their own-brand vegan products.
 Online supermarket Ocado also has a dedicated vegan section with a wide range of products.
-Marks & Spencer's Plant Kitchen range is entirely vegan and features ready-meals (including vegan fish and chips!), snacks, desserts and other delights.
+Marks & Spencer's Plant Kitchen range is entirely vegan and features ready-meals including vegan snacks, desserts and other delights.
 Tesco also has a range of vegan ready-meals and meat alternatives under its Plant Chef and Wicked Kitchen brands.
+Other supermarket vegan labels offering extensive ranges are: Waitrose - Plant Living, Sainsburys - Plant Pioneers, Morrisons - Plant Revolution, Asda - Plant Based by Asda, Co-op - GRO, Aldi - Plant Menu, Lidl - Vemondo and Iceland - The No Meat Company.